Israafkh/ITensorCPD-Experiments/README.md

 [ITensorCPD repository](https://github.com/kmp5VT/ITensorCPD.jl)

 ## Dataset
 The dataset is not included in this repository.
-To run the experiments you need to download the dataset and place it in the following folder:
+To run the experiments you need to download the dataset and place it in the correct folder:

 ## Well dataset
 This project uses the **Well dataset**.
 It contains a large-scale collection of machine learning datasets containing numerical simulations of a wide variety of spatiotemporal physical systems.